GoogleCloudPlatform/accelerated-platforms/use-cases/data-preqreqs/README.md

     rm ./temp/flipkart_com-ecommerce_sample.csv
     ```

+> **NOTE:** Return to the respective use case instructions you are following, do not continue within this document.

 ## Processed data

 These steps walk you through downloading the prepared data from Hugging Face and uploads the data into the data GCS bucket for use within the guide.